Growing More,

 133 Billion

-of NYC public schools have no food education programming.
+of NYC public schools had no food education programming in 2018.
+(NYC Public Schools)

 Resources